McGill-MMA-EnterpriseAnalytics/supply_chain_analytics/README.md

 From here, the random forest model was chosen to go through hyperparameter tuning.
 Since the dataset was so large (180,000 observations), GridSearchCV took a long time to run (~30 min).
 So we decided to use RandomizedSearchCV to conduct our hyperparameter tuning and got the parameters we were looking for and it took about 8 minutes to run.

 The model was then trained on the whole training set and then tested on the test set, resulting in 89% accuracy, precision, and recall.
 The ROC curve and the confusion matrix further confirms excellent model performance.

+**ANN**

+We deployed an Artificial Neural Network (ANN) with a three-layer architecture (128-64-32 neurons) to analyze delivery risk patterns.
+The model used a dropout rate of 0.2 and batch size of 64, converging quickly during training.
+The final test accuracy of 70.42%.
+Our feature selection process highlighted that "Days for shipment (scheduled)" and shipping mode were consistently the most influential variables across modeling approaches, aligning with our causal inference findings.

 #### Conclusion